AplayerDev/regular-polygon-explorer/README.md

 * Safari
 * Opera

-Using an up-to-date browser is recommended.
+Using an up-to-date browser is recommended for the best experience.

 ---